Paybook/Lite.FrontEnd.React/README.md

 ```
 and go to http://localhost:3000

-To make api calls for paybook methos, you will need set the url of the server in the file "front/constants/server.js",
+To make api calls for paybook methods, you will need set the url of the server in the file "front/constants/server.js",
 or you can install the [lite-python](https://github.com/Paybook/lite-python)

-To get the final files for production type:
+To get the final files for production just type:
 ```sh
 npm run build
 ```